-means dementia resulting in permanent failure of brain function with significant cognitive impairment due to no recognisable cause, confirmed by a neurologist.
+means an unequivocal diagnosis of Alzheimer's disease resulting in a permanent, significant cognitive impairment confirmed by a neurologist.

 means advanced Alzheimer's disease resulting in significant cognitive impairment, confirmed by a neurologist and permanently unable to perform three or more activities of daily living.